-Day One – I almost missed my train.
+Day 1: Starting out – I almost missed my train.

 Getting to Alaska from Florida without flying is not an easy trip to plan.
 That’s why this all-too-familiar scenario plays like a broken record.

 As do most of my long-haul trips, getting to Alaska from Florida also began with Amtrak.
 All I had to do was a one-hour drive plus a couple of local errands along the way to reach the Winter Park, Florida Amtrak station.
 Sounded simple to me.

 Getting to Alaska from Florida almost didn’t happen.